Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 Rabbit farms run the gamut in size and purpose:

-Large commercial meat rabbit production rabbit farms.
+Large commercial meat rabbit production facilities.
 These farms keep hundreds to thousands of breeding does, and sell the live fryers at around 8 weeks old.
 Rabbits are cared for scientifically, fed a commercial pelleted ration, and the bucks and does that sire and bare large litters that gain weight quickly are specifically selected as replacement stock.
 The main ‘product’ is rabbit meat.

 Medium-sized rabbit herds, from dozens to hundreds of breeding does.
 The main ‘product’ is usually rabbit meat, but can also be rabbit fur.
 In a fur herd, the meat is not wasted - it becomes a secondary product, selling as stew meat or as pet food.
 (Nothing wrong with the meat, it’s just tougher and must be crock-potted.
 The farmer takes a 90% hit in income fryer vs. broiler.)
 A medium-large rabbit herd (several hundred breeding does) becomes a full-time job for one rabbit farmer.

-Comfortably sized backyard rabbitries, meaning, a small or tiny rabbit farm containing a number of rabbits that fits your comfort level or needs.
+Comfortably sized backyard rabbitries, meaning, a small or tiny rabbit herd containing a number of rabbits that fits your comfort level or needs.
 Thousands upon thousands of families and individuals in the United States and around the world keep a single breeding doe up to a few dozen (or more) in order to supply their family and pets with a ready supply of healthful animal protein.
 These backyard rabbits may be considered livestock rabbits rather than pets, although I’ll bet some of the older animals are sweet enough to warm the hearts of their keepers every day.

 If you are lucky enough to live close to a rabbit processor or his pick-up routes as we once did, a breeder of even a few rabbits may be able to breed on a regular schedule and sell the unneeded fryers to the processor by the live pound.